Father James Mitchell: World Championship Wrestling (1997–1999)

 Mitchell debuted in World Championship Wrestling (WCW) as James Vandenberg, the manager of Mortis, a masked wrestler billed as a shoot fighter from Taipei who was one of Vandenberg's "rare oddities".
-Mortis feuded with Glacier in an angle titled "Blood Runs Cold," and faced him at Uncensored on March 16, 1997, in his pay-per-view debut, which he lost.
+Mortis feuded with Glacier in an angle titled "Blood Runs Cold," because of the popularity of the Mortal Kombat video games and faced him at Uncensored on March 16, 1997, in his pay-per-view debut, which he lost.
 Following the match, Wrath debuted, siding with Mortis and Vandenberg and attacking Glacier.
 Glacier defeated Mortis in a rematch at Slamboree on May 18, when Wrath interfered on Mortis's behalf, causing a disqualification; Glacier then suffered another post-match beating before Ernest "The Cat" Miller ran to the ring to defend him.
 The four men fought one another over the following weeks, culminating in a match at Bash at the Beach on July 13, which was won by Mortis and Wrath.
 After Blood Runs Cold unofficially ended, Vandenberg continued to manage the pair through the remainder of 1997 as Mortis and Wrath entered a feud with The Faces of Fear that culminated in a pinfall victory at Fall Brawl.
 In early 1998, the group was split up after Wrath was sidelined with an injury and Mortis was moved into a new angle involving Raven and the Flock.

 Mitchell then tried to get a commentary segment off the ground on WCW Saturday Night, titled "Vandenberg's Odditorium."
 He appeared on camera standing alone in a dimly-lit space, discussing current feuds such as that between Saturn and Glacier, always finishing the segment with "And I could be wrong...but I doubt it."
 The segment was quietly axed after a few weeks.
 Mitchell was then sent home and was paid for two years until his contract ran out.

 Extreme Championship Wrestling (2000–2001)

-In 2000, he debuted in Extreme Championship Wrestling (ECW) as an unnamed evil priest character.
+In 2000, Mitchell debuted in Extreme Championship Wrestling (ECW) as an unnamed evil priest character.
 He was originally planned to manage Mike Awesome but instead began an angle with Raven.
 The angle was dropped when Raven went to the WWF, and Mitchell was subsequently rebranded as The Sinister Minister, a heel narrator for ECW on TNN, much like The Crypt Keeper in Tales from the Crypt.
 Upon debuting as a manager, he was surprisingly accepted as a fan favorite by the crowd.
-He managed The Unholy Alliance (Yoshihiro Tajiri and Mikey Whipwreck) during their feud with The Full Blooded Italians.
+He managed The Unholy Alliance (Yoshihiro Tajiri and Mikey Whipwreck) during their feud with Full Blooded Italians.
 On November 5, 2000, he was injured in an accident with a handheld machine that was used for shooting fireballs, which exploded and blew off a piece of his finger.